 Another approach is you may experiment with desaturating the colors in your shots to a lesser extent than going black and white.
-Leave a little color in your shots and you’ll end up with pastel like images that again soften the feeling of the shots and give it a very different look and feel.
+Leave a little color in your shots and you’ll end up with pastel-like images that again soften the feeling of the shots and give it a very different look and feel.

 Though newborn photography may seem daunting at first, it’s like any other form of photography in that the more you practice the better you become.
 Take your time, be patient.
-With the proper planning and research, some creative and personalized props, you should come away with at least a few good images on which to build your foundation.
+With the proper planning and research, and some creative and personalized props, you should come away with at least a few good images on which to build your foundation.

 Thanks for reading the article, hope you found it useful and helpful for you.
 If you have any comments, please drop them in the box below, and I will be glad to respond.